ITU-DASYALab/IT-sustainability/IT-sustainability-sources.md

 the Energy and Material Footprint of Future Telecommunication Networks.
 In EcoDesign and Sustainability II (pp.
 223-238).
 Springer, Singapore.

+"In this report, we examine the available evidence regarding ICT's current and projected climate impacts.
+We examine peer-reviewed studies which estimate ICT's current share of global greenhouse gas (GHG) emissions to be 1.8-2.8% of global GHG emissions.
+Our findings indicate that published estimates all underestimate the carbon footprint of ICT, possibly by as much as 25%, by failing to account for all of ICT's supply chains and full lifecycle (i.e. emissions scopes 1, 2 and fully inclusive 3).
+Adjusting for truncation of supply chain pathways, we estimate that ICT's share of emissions could actually be as high as 2.1-3.9%. "
+Freitag, C., Berners-Lee, M., Widdicks, K., Knowles, B., Blair, G., & Friday, A. (2021).
+The climate impact of ICT: A review of estimates, trends and regulations. arXiv preprint arXiv:2102.02622.

+"A hugely optimistic scenario - which takes into account 20% annual improvement of the J/bit in data centers and networks until 2030 is presented.
+However, the electric power consumption of the present ICT scope will be significant unless great efforts are put into power saving features enabling such improvements of J/bit.
+Despite evident risks, it seems though that planned power saving measures and innovation will be able to keep the electricity consumption of ICT and the World under some kind of control.
+The major conclusion is based on several simulations in the present study - that future consumer ICT infrastructure cannot slow its overall electricity use until 2030 and it will use more than today.
+Data traffic may not be the best proxy metric for estimating computing electricity.
+Operations and J/operation seem more promising for forecasting and scaling of bottom-up models."
+Andrae, A. S. (2020).
+New perspectives on internet electricity use in 2030.
+Eng.
+Appl.
+Sci.
+Lett., 3(2), 19-31.

+Overall, energy consumption rises due to ICT.
+ICT decreases energy demand via energy efficiency and sectoral change.
+ICT increases energy demand via a growing ICT sector, rebounds and economic growth.
+Digitalization does not decouple economic growth from energy consumption.
+Insights from debates on decoupling can explain these relationships.
+Lange, S., Pohl, J., & Santarius, T. (2020).
+Digitalization and energy consumption.
+Does ICT reduce energy demand?.
+Ecological Economics, 176, 106760.

+Andrae, A. S. (2020).
+Hypotheses for primary energy use, electricity use and CO2 emissions of global computing and its shares of the total between 2020 and 2030.
+WSEAS Transactions on Power Systems, 15, 50-59.

 #### Media: Green data centers (& vows)